maxbeizer/oo_json_extension/README.md

 ## OptionOmega JSON Overlay Extension

-A small helper extension that shows a live JSON snapshot of a backtest and can replay that data into the "New Backtest" form.
+A small helper extension that shows a live JSON snapshot of a backtest for easy copy/paste.

 https://github.com/user-attachments/assets/ce1fcdd8-eff1-4050-8a1f-f15585a0cfcd